industrial-optimization-group/DESDEO/docs/howtoguides/installing.md

 ```bash
 poetry install
 ```
-If you want the development dependencies installed as well, use `poetry install -E dev` instead.
+If you want the development dependencies installed as well, use `poetry install --with dev` instead.

 !!! question "Why did I have to do that thing with the env configs?"